shashigharti/NanostringVisualizations/TilesServer/README.md

 *Python API based on flask to serve large images as tiles.*

 ### Running server
-If innactive first requests is slow due to wake up of heroku
+If innactive first request is slow due to wake up of heroku
 URL: https://scantilesserver.herokuapp.com/apidoc

 ### Setup